drpetersonfernandes/SimpleLauncher/parameters.md

 **Format To Launch After Extraction:** <br>

 **Emulator Name:** Direct Launch<br>
-**Emulator Location:** <br>
+**Emulator Path:** <br>
 **Emulator Parameters:** <br>

 LNK files are shortcut files.
 You can create a shortcut by right-clicking on the Game.exe and selecting 'Create Shortcut'.<br>

-If you prefer to use BAT files, use the tool available in the ''Simple Launcher'' menu to generate BAT files for you.
+If you prefer to use BAT files, use the tool available in the 'Simple Launcher' menu to generate BAT files for you.

 ## Microsoft Xbox

-Double-check the file and folder locations when entering them into 'Simple Launcher', especially in the Parameters field.
+**Double-check the file and folder paths when entering them into 'Simple Launcher', especially in the Parameters field.**

+**Relative paths might work, but I do not recommend that you use them.<br>
+Relative paths in the Parameters field need to be relative to the emulator path.**

 **System Folder (Example):** c:\Microsoft Xbox<br>
 **System Is MAME?** false<br>